Account settings and security

 *July 1st, 2024*

-Phare's changelog has been moved on our documentation site to harmonize the way that we write content on new Phare features.
-All previous entries where migrated to [this page](/changelog/platform/2024).
-We hope this new format will allow us to publish new entries faster and with a higher frequency.
+Phare's changelog has moved to the documentation site to harmonize how new Phare features are documented.
+All previous entries were migrated to [this page](/changelog/platform/2024).
+This new format should allow faster and more frequent updates.

 ## New monitoring regions